-- Hydraulic elevators are lower in cost, although they need a machine room
+- A hydraulic elevator is lower in cost, although they need a machine room

-- Hydraulic elevators are used commonly in 5-story buildings.
+- A hydraulic elevator is used commonly in 5-story buildings.
 They travel at speeds up to 40 feet per minute

 - Hydraulic elevators require a pit and machine room, which increases time and cost.
 The traditional Hydraulic elevator uses a piston that lifts the cab using a hydraulic system

 - The machine room for hydraulic elevators is usually located at the lowest level adjacent to the elevator shaft